ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ### Licenses

-To get the new Microsoft 365 security center and Microsoft 365 compliance center, your organization must have a subscription to Microsoft 365 E3 or E5, or a Volume Licensing equivalent (which consists of Office 365 Enterprise E3 or E5, Enterprise Mobility + Security E3 or E5, and Windows 10 Enterprise E3/E5).
-To learn more about these plans, see [Discover the Microsoft 365 Enterprise solution that’s right for you](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-plans).
+To get the new Microsoft 365 security center and Microsoft 365 compliance center, your organization must have a subscription to Microsoft 365 E3 or E5, or a Volume Licensing equivalent (which consists of Office 365 E3 or E5, Enterprise Mobility + Security E3 or E5, and Windows 10 Enterprise E3/E5).
+To learn more about these plans, see [Discover the Microsoft 365 solution that’s right for you](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-plans).

 ### Roles and permissions